Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your company plans to migrate all on-premises data to Azure.
-You need to identify whether Azure complies with the companyג€™s regional requirements.
+You need to identify whether Azure complies with the company has regional requirements.
 What should you use?

 - [ ] The Knowledge Center.
 - [ ] Azure Marketplace.